floragunncom/search-guard-docs/overview.md

 ## Users and roles

-After the user is verified and roles have been fetched, Search Guard will **map** the **user and any backend roles** the user has to **Search Guard roles**.
+After the user is verified and roles have been retrieved, Search Guard will **map** the **user and any backend roles** to **Search Guard roles**.

-In some cases you want to map the backend roles 1:1 to Search Guard roles, but more often than not you want to have a dedicated users- and roles schema for your Elasticsearch installation.
+In some cases you want to map the backend roles 1:1 to Search Guard roles, but more often than not you want to have a differing and roles for granular control over your Elasticsearch installation.

-The mapping between backend roles / users and Search Guard roles is an n:m mapping.

 ## Permissions

 On a high level, each interaction with Elasticsearch means that a particular **user** wants to **execute** an **action** on an Elasticsearch **cluster** or **one ore more indices**.
 This closely resembles the internal model of Elasticsearch.

 Permissions in Search Guard are based on exactly this model.
-A permission defines
+A permission defines:

 * which role
 * can perform which action